johnno1962/injectionforxcode/README.md

 ready to use on any project at any time.
 To do this it inserts commands into your lldb console to load a small bootstrap bundle into your app then works as before.
-You might still want to patch your project if you want to avoid this slight delay or inject code onto an iOS device.
+You might still want to patch your project if you want to avoid this slight delay, use with AppCode or Apportable or inject code onto an iOS device.

 The unpatched version of Injection now includes "Xtrace" which will allow you to log all messages sent to a class or instance using the following commands: